-Islamorada, long known for its fishing, has added several new features to the local scene: The Morada Way Arts and Cultural District, a fun craft brewery bursting with Keys flavor, a top-quality museum and new historic walking tours.
+Islamorada, long known for its fishing, has added several new features to the local scene: The Morada Way Arts and Cultural District, two fun craft breweries bursting with Keys flavor, a top-quality museum and new historic walking tours.

 In addition, Islamorada has terrific recreational opportunities, including a section of the Florida Keys Overseas Heritage Trail that provides scenic and safe bicycling and my favorite kayak trip in the Keys – kayaking out to historic Indian Key.
 It’s also home to many classic Florida Keys spots.

 Here’s a guide to some of the best things to do in Islamorada, with an emphasis on the recent additions.